Rae Sremmurd: Early life

-Aaquil Iben Shamon "Slim Jxmmi" Brown and Khalif Malik Ibn Shaman "Swae Lee" Brown, were born in Whittier, California.
+Aaquil Iben Shaman "Slim Jxmmi" Brown and Khalif Malik Ibn Shaman "Swae Lee" Brown, were born in Whittier, California.

 Their mother Bernadette Walker worked for the United States Army and her family was frequently relocated, living in Mississippi, Maryland, and Texas.
 Slim Jxmmi and Swae Lee started practicing, dancing, and writing music together at an early age.

 While they were in middle school, the family moved to the Ida Street nearby Joe Street housing projects in Tupelo, Mississippi, to join Walker's new companion, a man named Floyd Sullivan.

 2010–2012: Career beginnings and Dem Outta St8 Boyz

 The Brown brothers met Jemiah Middlebrooks in Tupelo while he was playing basketball at a local park.
 They decided to found a hip hop band called "Dem Outta St8 Boyz" with him.
 Aaquil took the stage name "CaliBoy," Khalif "Kid Krunk," and Jemiah "Lil Pantz."
 They used money from their part-time jobs to buy equipment and to produce music at home.
 The two brothers were composing their own beats and the trio were rapping.
 Visibly inspired by Soulja Boy Tell'Em, the boys released songs and dance videos on social media.
 It was at the same time that the group first met, and then later became friends with Jermarcus Jackson, aka JJ (today known as Jay Sremm), a young disc jockey, who was studying at Tupelo High School with the two brothers.
 He since became the DJ of the group.

 Shortly after, Bernadette Walker and her companion split up.
 Following the breakup, the two brothers started skipping school and working more seriously on music.
 They would return home at late hours, even when they had school the next morning.
 Their mother, fed up with their schedules, eventually kicked them out of her house, leaving them homeless.
 They began squatting in an abandoned house in the city with a friend of their stepfather's.
 They took advantage of the opportunity and organized parties in their new home in order to spread their music.

 At the beginning of 2010, the group released the single "Party Animal", which gave them a local fame, allowing them to perform at local festivals and to broadcast their tracks on local radios.
 Thanks to their savings, the group took part in the auditions of the "Wild Out Wednesday" segment on BET's show 106 & Park in Memphis, Tennessee and succeeded to qualify.
 They participated on the show of December 8 in New York City and performed "Party Animal".
-Later, the group met a young rapper, named Andre "King Dre" Harris (today known as BoBo Swae), while he was freestyling in the high school courtyard.
-Andre, originally from West Point, Mississippi, started collaborating with the trio.
+Later, the group met up with an old friend from school named Andre "King Dre" Harris (today known as BoBo Swae), while he was freestyling in the high school courtyard.
+Andre, originally from West Point, Mississippi, then started collaborating with the trio.
 Months later, the group finally released their first project, distributed locally.